thalesaguiar21/thalesaguiar21/README.md

 ## Hi there! :wave:
-I have an M.Sc. in Systems and Computing, and I'm a PhD Candidate!
+I'm a Aritificial Intelligence reseacher with an MSc in Systems and Computing, and currently a PhD Candidate!
 My interests lay on Machine Learning Topics, specifically into voice related issues.

 ### A PhD student in Computer Science, AI researcher, and a Python maniac!
 - 🔭 I’m currently working on age estimation through voice!
-- 🌱 I’m currently learning PyTorch and VS Code!
+- 🌱 I’m currently learning TensorFlow!
 - 👯 I’m looking to collaborate on more public repositories.
-- ⚡ Fun fact: I love gaming :eyes:
+- ⚡ Fun fact: I'm addicted to gaming :eyes:

 ### 📫 How to reach me:
 - thalesaguiar21@gmail.com